Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Problem formulation

-\begin{defn}[malicious agent]\rm{A malicious agent is an agent inside (internal agent) or outside (external agent) the network that stores and processes the transmitted inter-agent communication messages that it can access so that it can obtain the private reference value of the other agents in the network, without interfering with the execution of algorithm~\eqref{eq::consensus-modified}.
-That is, the malicious agents are passive attackers. \boxend} \end{defn}
+\begin{defn}[eavesdropper] An eavesdropper is an agent inside (internal agent) or outside (external agent) the network that stores and processes the accessible inter-agent communication messages to obtain the private reference value of the other agents in the network, without interfering with the execution of algorithm~\eqref{eq::consensus-modified}. \end{defn}